 Governance is applicable to all companies.
 It is not just about complying with rules and regulations.
-Governance is also concerned with forming a framework from which the company can build its policies, relationships, systems and processes on in order to sustain growth and success into the future.
+Governance is also concerned with forming a framework from which the company can build its policies, relationships, systems and processes in order to sustain growth and success into the future.
 This framework guides how a business is managed in terms of strategy, decision-making, accountability, and performance tracking.
 It also ensures the directors and management team act in the best interest of the company and its shareholders.

 Governance is important for:

-- Business performance and growth – expertise and advice add value to the company with better strategy, improved productivity, new contacts, and access to resources
+- Business performance and growth – expertise and advice add value to the company with a better strategy, improved productivity, new contacts, and access to resources

 - Risk management